mayer79/splitTools/README.md

 # splitTools

-`splitTools` is a fast, light-weight tool box for data splitting.
-Data sets can be split into disjoint groups (e.g. for training/validation/test) or into (repeated) k-folds for subsequent cross-validation.
+`splitTools` is a fast, lightweight toolkit for data splitting.
+Data sets can be split into disjoint groups (e.g. into training/validation/test) or into (repeated) k-folds for subsequent cross-validation.
 Besides basic splits, the package supports stratified as well as grouped splits.

 ## Installation
 From CRAN: